 Pursuant to a letter agreement dated September 23, 2005, as amended by an amending letter agreement dated November 18, 2005, and replaced by option agreements dated May 3, 2006, certain of the Company's subsidiaries acquired options to acquire 100% (subject to a 5% royalty interest and a 10% interest held by the Ghanaian government and the right of the Ghanaian government to acquire a further 20% interest on mutually agreed terms) of a property in southwest Ghana, West Africa.
 The optioned property consists of the Kyereboso #2, Kyereboso #3, Meduma and Adokwae concessions, which were acquired from two private Ghanaian corporations.
-The Adokwae concession is in good standing until June 21, 2018.
-The Meduma concession and the Kyereboso #2 and Kyereboso #3 renewal applications are pending and such renewals are not assured.
+The Adokwae, Meduma, Kyereboso #2 and Kyereboso #3 renewal applications are pending and such renewals or extensions are not assured.